vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: None

 The size of the base image from which to create other images.
-You should not normally need to use this setting.
+You should not normally need to use this option.
 Specify the size in `GB` or `MB`.
 The default is 8GB.

 <pre>--base-image-size 4GB</pre>